Read about the Citizen Advisory Panel in their 2018 to 2019 annual report (PDF, 1.5 MB).

 Jeremy retired from his role as divisional HR director in a multi-national company in 1995.
 He became his wife’s full time carer when she was found to have Huntington’s disease.
 He became a volunteer with Healthwatch Cornwall, Age UK and Penwith Integrated Care Forum.
 He is secretary of Cornwall HDA and a member of the West Integrated Care Board.

 Volunteer Cornwall is a charity dedicated to developing social action across the Duchy.
-Volunteer Cornwall has teams who work with hundreds of organisations and thousands of individuals to engage, promote and enhance volunteering opportunities in a wide variety of areas, particularly in health and care.
+They have teams who work with hundreds of organisations and thousands of individuals to engage, promote and enhance volunteering opportunities in a wide variety of areas, particularly in health and care.

 Ian has a practical and academic background in community and economic development, complex systems, learning and behaviour change, both in the UK and overseas.
 He has been active for many years in assisting with health and care colleagues to look at ways to improve people’s wellbeing and make services more effective and efficient.
 As a CAP member, Ian is very keen to hear what is happening across Cornwall from the community context as well as to share ideas about health and care service development.